-In 2022 the Department of Indigenous Studies and the Centre for Global Indigenous Futures continued to undertake nationally and internationally recognised scholarships in learning and teaching, and research.
+In 2023 the Department of Critical Indigenous Studies continued to undertake nationally and internationally recognised scholarships in learning and teaching, and research.
 Special articles were published in the Journal of Global Indigeneity, and new partnerships were developed with Indigenous international scholars.
-Professor Bronwyn Carlson is the Chief Investigator and Deputy Director of the newly successful Australian Research Council Centre of Excellence for the Elimination of Violence Against Women.
+Distinguished Professor Bronwyn Carlson is the Chief Investigator and Deputy Director of the newly successful Australian Research Council Centre of Excellence for the Elimination of Violence Against Women.
 Monash University leads the centre with six other universities and 47 partner organisations.

-The Djurali Indigenous Health Education and Research Network was established and has attracted more than \$7 million in grant funding and more than \$6 million to support other projects.
-Djurali additionally supported the completion of 15 Aboriginal and Torres Strait Islander audiometry students, 13 with a diploma and two with a Certificate IV.
+The Djurali Indigenous Health Education and Research Network was established and has attracted more than \$5 million in grant funding.
+Djurali additionally supported the completion of 10 Aboriginal and Torres Strait Islander audiometry students, 8 with a diploma and two with a Certificate IV.
 This outcome is significant as there were only three Indigenous audiologists in Australia prior to students graduating.
+Unfortunately Djurali left Macquarie University to become the Heart Research Institute late in 2023.

 Manawari Staff Aboriginal Cultural Safety Training continued to be the key training program to ensure the university provides a culturally safe and enriching environment, free of racism and discrimination.
 Manawari Training provides participants with a foundation to build a positive knowledge position leading to a greater appreciation and understanding of Aboriginal cultural values, histories, beliefs, practices, knowledges, and philosophies.
 Completion of the training has a positive impact on confidence in establishing appropriate and sustainable relationships with Aboriginal and Torres Strait Islander people and communities.
 It also provides participants with the ability to contribute to societal change management impacting on the development of strength-based attitudes and societies free of racism and discrimination.
-During 2022 Manawari Staff Aboriginal Cultural Safety Training was delivered by Aboriginal presenters in a mixed-mode form including online learning and Discussion session that was either face-to-face or via an interactive Zoom session.
+During 2023 Manawari Staff Aboriginal Cultural Safety Training was refined and evaluated by the Department of Critical Indigenous Studies and some amendments made.
+The training was delivered by Aboriginal presenters in a mixed-mode form including online learning and Discussion session that was either face-to-face or via an interactive Zoom session.
 The following modules were included:

-Module 1 - Welcome to Country and Introduction (online)
+Module 1 - Welcome to Country and Introduction

-Module 2 - Walk through Country: Dreaming, Language, Country (online)
+Module 2 - Walk through Country: Dreaming, Language,

+Country

-Module 3 - Invasion/Colonisation (online)
+Module 3 - Invasion/Colonisation

-Module 4 - Black Lives Matter (online)
+Module 4 - Black Lives Matter

-Module 5 - Working with Aboriginal People and Communities (online)
+Module 5 - Working with Aboriginal People and

+Communities

-Module 6 - Walking Together (online)
+Module 6 - Walking Together